 William has difficulty with the question.
 "I really can't think of a weakness," he begins.
 "Maybe I could be more focused.
 My strength is probably my ability to deal with people.
 I am pretty easygoing.
 I usually don't get upset easily."

-This answer leads with a negative, and then moves to vague words: maybe, probably, pretty and usually.
+This answer leads with a negative, then moves on to vague words: maybe, probably, pretty and usually.

 So what is the best way to answer this question?